-- Managing and ensuring Crown Estate Scotland meets, as property owners, all its Health and Safety obligations in relation to the Coastal portfolio as set out in the Crown Estate Scotland Health and Safety Management Policy framework HSP01 and Health and Safety Policy HSP08 (Managed Properties in the Coastal Portfolio) which sets out the duties and responsibilities as well as the direction and principles for the management of health and safety risks in the coastal portfolio, including in relation to managing agents and contractors. - Monthly H and S reporting/compliance reporting/monitoring.
+• Managing and ensuring Crown Estate Scotland meets, as property manager with primary landowner responsibility, all its Health and Safety obligations in relation to the Coastal portfolio as set out in the Crown Estate Scotland Health and Safety Management Policy framework HSP01 and Health and Safety Policy HSP08 (Managed Properties in the Coastal Portfolio) which sets out the duties and responsibilities as well as the direction and principles for the management of health and safety risks in the coastal portfolio, including in relation to managing agents and contractors.

+• Monthly H and S reporting/ compliance reporting/monitoring.